morpho-dao/morpho-token/README.md

 # Morpho Token

-Morpho's token contract based on the [semitransferable token](https://github.com/mangrovedao/semitransferable-token) build by Mangrove DAO.
-Please, refer to this documentation to learn more about the functionalities of this token.
+Morpho token contract based on the [semitransferable token](https://github.com/mangrovedao/semitransferable-token) build by Mangrove DAO.
+Please, refer to the later repository to learn more about the functionalities of the semitransferable token.

 ## Morpho token's life stages